Support for www.CCFA.org

 Anyone can suffer from Ulceritive Colitis or Crohn’s Disease.

 President John F. Kennedy had UC.
 So does former San Diego Chargers kicker Rolf Benirschke as well as Hockey stars Theoren Fleury and Shayne Corson.
-New York Jets quarterback David Garrard and actress Shannen Doherty suffer from Crohn’s.
+Ex-NFL quarterback David Garrard and actress Shannen Doherty suffer from Crohn’s.

 Someone close to you suffers from one or the other.